djmattyg007/snapidy/README.md

 Download the latest archive from the releases page.
 This contains all assets already built and ready for use.

+Once you've extracted the archive, you'll need to manually create the `config.json` file.

 ## Development

 1. Copy `config.example.json` to `config.json` and set the `wsUrl` parameter to the `jsonrpc` URL for your Snapcast instance